LucHermitte/vim-compil-hints/README.md

 ## History
 * V 1.1.1
-    * Improve sign unplacing speed
+    * Improve sign placing and unplacing speed
 * V 1.1.0.
     * Automatically activate the signs and balloons on quickfix related commands, whether the compilation is synchronous or asynchronous.